yosi-dediashvili/SubiT/design/providers.md

 the downloaded zip/srt file.
 It's not the provider's responsibility to deploy the subtitle.

-With that said, if the there might be providers that will need to perform some logic in this phase, because the archive files that will get downloaded might contain several subtitles for several versions.
+With that said, if there might be providers that will need to perform some logic in this phase, because the archive files that will get downloaded might contain several subtitles for several versions.
 In such cases, the provider will need to perform the action of extracting the right subtitle from the archive and returning it as the buffer (or putting it in another archive).

 ###### `languages_in_use`